Impacts of Anthropogenic Climate Change to the Electric Sector of Europe

 Anthropogenic climate change will significantly affect the electric sector and will impact both the supply and demand of electricity.

 The energy sector is uniquely linked to climate change.
-To meet the greenhouse gas mitigation targets under the Paris Agreement, it must undergo a shift towards low and zero-carbon and fossil-fuel sources.
+To meet the greenhouse gas mitigation targets under the Paris Agreement, it must shift towards low—and zero-carbon and fossil-fuel sources.

-At the same time, the energy sector is highly climate-sensitive from both the supply and demand side.
+At the same time, the energy sector is highly climate-sensitive in terms of both supply and demand.

-From the supply end, hydropower, for example, is affected by the changing flow regimes while higher temperature reduces high voltage transmission capacity, lowers the efficiency of some carbon-powered generators, and depress yields of certain bioenergy crops.
+From the supply end, hydropower, for example, is affected by the changing flow regimes, while higher temperatures reduce high-voltage transmission capacity, lower the efficiency of some carbon-powered generators, and depress yields of certain bioenergy crops.

-On the demand side, human response to weather shocks and long-term climate adaptation will change the energy consumption patterns of residential, commercial, agricultural, and industrial sectors.
+On the demand side, human response to weather shocks and long-term climate adaptation will change residential, commercial, agricultural, and industrial energy consumption patterns.

-Temperature rise will negatively impact health, economic output as it lowers labour productivity, and heatwaves increase mortality rates.
-Human’s adaptation to climate-induced heat can influence their electric consumption and hence the load patterns.
+Rising temperatures will negatively impact health and economic output, lowering labour productivity and increasing mortality rates due to heat waves.
+Humans’ adaptation to climate-induced heat can influence their electric consumption and, hence, the load patterns.

-For example, while less-frequent cold-days can reduce demands for space heating, growing demands for cooling during an increasing number of hot days can spike up pressures on electricity consumption affecting the daily and seasonal peak loads.
+For example, while less frequent cold days can reduce the demand for space heating, growing demands for cooling during an increasing number of hot days can spike electricity consumption pressures, affecting the daily and seasonal peak loads.

 The study examines the electric consumption pattern of 35 European countries – both their peak load and overall consumption under climate change.

-To achieve this the researchers have used the end-of-century under three different greenhouse-gas concentration trajectories.
-These ranges from ambitious climate mitigation to a business-as-usual scenario.
+To achieve this, the researchers have used the end-of-century under three different greenhouse gas concentration trajectories, ranging from ambitious climate mitigation to a business-as-usual scenario.

-High-frequency temperature and electricity load data between 2006-2012 were analyzed to compute climate change impacts on electricity demand until 2100.
-The analysis shows that there are significant increases in electric consumption in the south and decreases of consumption in the north.
+High-frequency temperature and electricity load data between 2006 and 2012 were analyzed to compute climate change impacts on electricity demand until 2100.
+The analysis shows significant increases in electric consumption in the South and decreases in consumption in the North.

-There is also a significant polarization and seasonal shifts in peak demand and consumption.
-The additional costs of increases from demands particularly in the south can be offset by carefully crafted policies while the main burden of the climate-induced electricity effect will rest on the planners of transmission infrastructure, and peak-generating and storage-capacity.
+There is also significant polarization and seasonal shifts in peak demand and consumption.
+Carefully crafted policies can offset the additional costs of increases in demand, particularly in the south, while the main burden of the climate-induced electricity effect will rest on the planners of transmission infrastructure and peak-generating and storage capacity.

 Wenz, Leonie & Levermann, Anders & Auffhammer, Maximilian.
 (2017).
 North–south polarization of European electricity consumption under future warming.
 Proceedings of the National Academy of Sciences.
 114. 201704339.
 10.1073/pnas.1704339114.
 Retrieved from https://www.researchgate.net/publication/319344585_North-south_polarization_of_European_electricity_consumption_under_future_warming